-- Unissued, unsubscribed shares which have not been committed for issuance to anyone.
+- Unissued, unsubscribed shares: Shares that have not been committed for issuance to anyone

-- Unissued, subscribed shares which can be issued only to persons who have agreed to buy them.
+- Unissued, subscribed shares: Shares that can be issued only to persons who have agreed to buy them

-- Issued, outstanding shares which are held by stockholders who possess the rights outlined in the charter.
+- Issued, outstanding shares: Shares that are held by stockholders who possess the rights outlined in the charter

-- Issued, not outstanding shares which have been issued and subsequently acquired by the corporation (also known as treasury stock).
+- Issued, not outstanding shares: Shares that have been issued and subsequently acquired by the corporation (also known as treasury stock)

 Classes of Stock